shuvangkardas/blog/_posts/22-01-14-Tips-For-Sampling-High-Speed-Analog-Signal-in-Arduino.md

 //  Serial.println(sensorValue);
 }
 ```
 I have also made a video on the topic on my YouTube channel.
-You find the video in the link here
+You find the video in the link [here](https://youtu.be/lRmQTYLyB6E).I hope the blog will help.
-https://youtu.be/lRmQTYLyB6E .
-I hope the blog will help.
 Happy coding!!

 ---
 Shuvangkar Das, Potsdam, New York